Freeborn G. Jewett

-Freeborn Garrettson Jewett (August 4, 1791 in Sharon, Litchfield County, Connecticut – January 27, 1858 in Skaneateles, Onondaga County, New York) was an American lawyer and politician who served as a U.S. Representative from New York and was the first Chief Judge of the New York Court of Appeals.
+Freeborn Garrettson Jewett (August 4, 1791 – January 27, 1858) was an American lawyer and politician who served as a U.S. Representative from New York and was the first Chief Judge of the New York Court of Appeals.

 Life

 Jewett was born in Sharon, Connecticut on August 4, 1791, a son of Abigail Sears Jewett and Alpheus Jewett.
 He moved to Skaneateles in 1815, and was appointed a Justice of the Peace in 1817.
 He studied law, first with Henry Swift of Dutchess County, then with Samuel Young of Ballston Spa.
 He was admitted to the bar in 1818 and commenced practice in Skaneateles as the partner of James Porter.
 From 1824 to 1831 he was Surrogate of Onondaga County.

 Political career

-He was a member from Onondaga County of the New York State Assembly in 1826.
+He was a member of Onondaga County of the New York State Assembly in 1826.
 He was a presidential elector in 1828.

 Congress

 Jewett was elected as a Jacksonian to the 22nd United States Congress, holding office from March 4, 1831 to March 3, 1833.

 He was Inspector of Auburn Prison in 1838 and 1839, and District Attorney of Onondaga County in 1839.
 He was appointed an associate justice of the New York Supreme Court on March 5, 1845.